 So in this regard a recent story on Yahoo News was of more than passing interest.
 It said, in part:

 At least five students from the University of Tampa have tested positive for coronavirus after traveling with other students from the school for spring break, the university announced on Twitter.
-This comes after crowds of were criticized for ignoring social distancing guidelines and packing beaches in complete disregard of the potential risk.
+This comes after crowds of spring-breakers in Florida were criticized for ignoring social distancing guidelines and packing beaches in complete disregard of the potential risk.

 University of Tampa announced on Friday that it learned that one student, who resides off-campus, tested positive for the virus.
 Just a day later, the school confirmed that five students, who were part of a larger group traveling together during spring break, had tested positive.